Bruna557/bshop/README.md

 The website is localized in English and Portuguese and copy is stored in JSON files in a S3 bucket.

 I may implement the following features/improvments:
-[ ] Implement recommendation service
+- [ ] Implement recommendation service
-[ ] Implement quantity in cart items
+- [ ] Implement quantity in cart items
-[ ] Do not return total hits when searching products
+- [ ] Do not return total hits when searching products
-[ ] Get product by id from the backend when it's not in products array [ ] Refresh token if expired
+- [ ] Get product by id from the backend when it's not in products array
+- [ ] Refresh token if expired
-[ ] Add unit tests
+- [ ] Add unit tests
-[ ] Add lambda layer to reduce code duplication
+- [ ] Add lambda layer to reduce code duplication

 ## Deploy via SAM CLI
-Install (SAM CLI}[https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html] (no need to install docker).
+Install [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (no need to install docker).
 Export your AWS credentials:
 ```bash
 $ export AWS_ACCESS_KEY_ID=<YOUR-ACCESS-KEY-ID>
 $ export AWS_SECRET_ACCESS_KEY=<YOUR-SECRET-KEY>